nikhil-kelzarkar/Smart-Parking-System-Using-IoT-and-OCR-ANPR-/README.md

 Implemented ANPR using Python and Tesseract OCR to automate gate access based on vehicle number verification.

 Created a real-time web dashboard for live parking slot status and logged unknown entries with timestamp.

+#Smart Parking System Using IoT and OCR (ANPR) Check for favourable Pin number of the Hardware and the Components are Installed.#